logseq/docs/db-version.md

     1. `Remove inline tags` - This checkbox removes inline tags from block content for any converted tags.
 This matches the DB graph behavior since all tags are now visible to the right of a block.
     1. `Import additional tags from property values` - This input converts property values for the specified property/properties to the new tags.
 For example, in the official docs graph the [type property](https://docs.logseq.com/#/page/type) is used this way.
 This means that all `type` property values like [Feature](https://docs.logseq.com/#/page/feature) on [this page](https://docs.logseq.com/#/page/code%20block) would get converted to a new tag.
     1. `Import tag parents from property values` - This input converts property values for the specified property to be [a parent of a new tag](#parent-tags).
 For example, in the official docs graph the [parent property](https://docs.logseq.com/#/page/parent) is used this way.
 This means that all `parent` property values like [Thing](https://docs.logseq.com/#/page/thing) on [this page](https://docs.logseq.com/#/page/feature) would get converted to a new tag.

+### Importer Todos

+There are existing features that have a database equivalent that are still a TODO for the importer:
+  * Import text files e.g. *.txt or *.edn
+  * Query macros and related query filters that have changed
+  * Import templates
+  * Import org mode files

+### Importer Limitations

+The importer does its best to import all file graph content and loudly error or warn when something doesn't fully import.
+The only exceptions to that are the following cases:
+* A block with multiple simple queries, multiple advanced queries, multiple embeds or multiple quotes only imports the first of these.
+This is because file graphs could have multiple of these in one block whereas DB graphs can only have one of these per block.
+* A block with a mix of simple queries, advanced queries, embeds or quotes only imports one of these.
+This is because file graphs could have multiple of these in one block whereas DB graphs can only have one of these per block.

 ## Automated Backup